 Best Fast Charger for iPhone: Anker 511 Nano

 If you’re only looking to fast-charge an iPhone and want the best small fast charger on the market to do it with, look no further than the Anker 511 Nano.
 The same size as most standard wall chargers yet able to put out up to 20 watts, it’ll charge any iPhone at top speed while weighing barely an ounce.

 The charger is compatible with many phones and tablets, including Apple’s iPhone and iPad, Samsung Galaxy, and Google Pixel, as well as accessories like AirPods and Apple Watch.
 The PowerPort III Nano is only designed for phones and tablets, though: it’s not powerful enough to charge your MacBook or other laptop.

 Note too that while this charger can put out up to 20W, it doesn’t support USB C Power Delivery.
 That doesn’t matter for Apple devices, but does mean that a few Android phones and tablets may not charge at full speed.

 Best Fast Charger for International Travel: Native Union Smart Charger

 The Native Union Smart Charger is a fast charger that comes with its own plug adapters for international sockets.
 If you’re tight on space and traveling to multiple countries, taking this with you means fewer chargers and travel adapters to deal with.
 That’s always a good thing.

 The charger has two ports: one USB-A that puts out 12 watts, and one USB C PD port that can charge at up to 20 watts.
 Note, though, that the maximum output is capped at 20W whether you’re using one or both ports, so you can’t fast-charge two devices simultaneously.

 The charger can restore a flat iPhone to 50% in less than 30 minutes.
-That’s similar to some of the others we’ve recommended, but since this one includes those two plug adapters, it makes the cut for international traveler.
+That’s similar to some of the others I’ve recommended, but since this one includes those two plug adapters, it makes the cut for international traveler.